WS Grain Cleaners

 Because the Sosnowski grain cleaners use only air to clean grain, the foreign material that is more dense (weight & surface area) than the good seed will not be separated from the grain.
 A WS Scalper is needed to finish the job of removing the largest and heaviest trash.

-The most efficient setup of the Sosnowski grain cleaner and scalper is to run grain through the cleaner first and then through the scalper.
-With a Sosnowski grain cleaner mounted directly on top of the scalper, grain drops out the bottom of the cleaner and onto the screen where the remainder of the largest foreign particles will be scalped from the grain.
+The most efficient setup of the Sosnowski grain cleaner and scalper is to run grain through the grain cleaner first and then through the scalper.
+With a Sosnowski grain cleaner mounted directly on top of the scalper, grain drops out the bottom of the grain cleaner and onto the screen where the remainder of the largest foreign particles will be scalped from the grain.
 This will optimize and streamline the action of the equipment.
 This setup is much more efficient than using just a screen machine.

 The scalper is powered by a farm duty 110/220 volt, 1/2 hp motor and comes with one screen suitable to scalp wheat and rye.
 Additional screens are readily available and can be matched with your crop.
 See the setup page on this website for more details on the shaker box.